-A useful sanity check when budgeting for a Comark system is to weigh the monitoring investment against the value of what it's protecting, rather than evaluating the logger cost in isolation.
-A small business with a single cold room holding a modest amount of stock has a very different risk calculus than a pharmaceutical distributor whose cold chain shipment might represent a substantial batch value, or a lab whose sample collection took months or years to assemble and cannot be replaced at any price.
-There's no single correct percentage rule here, but the exercise of explicitly comparing the logger investment against the value of the inventory, product, or data it protects is a more disciplined way to set a budget than simply picking the cheapest option that technically does the job, or conversely over-investing in monitoring infrastructure for genuinely low-risk, low-value storage.
+A useful sanity check when budgeting for a Comark system is to weigh the monitoring investment against the value of what it protects, rather than evaluating logger cost in isolation.
+A small business with a single cold room holding a modest amount of stock has a different risk calculus than a pharmaceutical distributor whose cold chain shipment represents a substantial batch value, or a lab whose sample collection took months to assemble and cannot be replaced at any price.
+There's no single correct rule here, but the real comparison isn't between logger tiers, it's between the logger investment and the cost of an undetected failure with no monitoring in place at all: a spoiled cold-chain shipment, a failed HACCP audit, or a ruined sample collection typically costs many multiples of even a well-specified monitoring system.
+Framing the decision this way, as risk mitigation with a quantifiable downside being avoided, is usually the more accurate way to evaluate whether the investment is justified.

 Comark's entry-tier USB loggers cover single-point temperature (and on some models, humidity) monitoring with programmable logging intervals and onboard alarm thresholds.
 This is the most accessible entry point into professional-grade environmental monitoring.